Dram Shop Law – Social Host Liability and Liability for Retail Licensees

 Retail licensees include bars and restaurants, or those who obtain a retail license to serve alcohol at a one-time event.
 This group is prohibited from serving alcohol to not only minors but also those who are visibly intoxicated.
 Should a retail licensee serve a visibly intoxicated person who then injures someone else, the injured party may have a potential legal claim against the bar or restaurant that served the visibly intoxicated patron.
 But you must have that showing of visible intoxication to pursue this claim against the retail licensee.

 Additionally, the injured person must establish proximate cause, meaning that the serving to that visibly intoxicated person was the proximate cause of the injury or death.
 There are additional notice requirements.
 For instance, the injured person, once obtaining a personal injury lawyer, must provide notice to the bar or restaurant within a specific timeframe.
+This timeframe is called a statutory notice period, which is within 120 days.
+There is also a time limit of two years to file a lawsuit from the time of the injury.
 Finally, under Michigan’s dram shop law, this theory provides that, if a claim is brought against the bar or restaurant for serving a visibly intoxicated person, the drunk driver themselves must also be part of that suit.
-In other words, the drunk driver cannot settle his or her claim with whoever they injured, and the injured person go from there and pursue a claim only against the bar or restaurant.
+In other words, the drunk driver cannot settle his or her claim with whoever they injured, and the injured person goes from there and pursue a claim only against the bar or restaurant.

 As you can see, Michigan’s dram shop law outlines very specific rules regarding overserving patrons, as well as strict requirements for pursuing claims against these establishments in instances of injury or death due to the overserving of a visibly intoxicated person.